-Faithlife.com now lets you create online church bulletins your congregation can access online—before, during, or after your service.
+With Faithlife, you can create online church bulletins for your congregation to access on any device (before, during, or after your service).

 Every week, churches print off thousands of bulletins—most of which never actually leave the building.
 It costs money, wastes paper, and fails to remind most of your congregation about upcoming events, volunteer opportunities, and the key takeaways from your service.

 Digital bulletins, on the other hand, don’t cost you a cent.
 AND, more importantly, they leverage smartphones to keep your church more connected.